-As of June 30, 2024, we have raised approximately \$119.10 million from our three common stock public offerings, \$18.51 million from our Series A preferred stock offering and \$1.26 million from our Series B preferred stock offering pursuant to the Offering Circular.
-As of June 30, 2024, we have issued common and Series A and Series B preferred shares with gross proceeds of \$15.56 million and \$0.25 million, respectively, under our DRIP.
-Of the total shares issued by us as of June 30, 2024, approximately \$14.28 million and \$0.11 million, respectively, worth of common and Series A preferred stock shares have been repurchased under our share repurchase program.
+As of June 30, 2024, we have raised approximately \$119.10 million from our three common stock public offerings, \$18.51 million from our Series A Preferred Stock offering and \$1.26 million from our Series B Preferred Stock offering pursuant to the Offering Circular.
+As of June 30, 2024, we have issued common and Series A and Series B Preferred Stock with gross proceeds of \$15.56 million and \$0.25 million, respectively, under our DRIP.
+Of the total shares issued by us as of June 30, 2024, approximately \$14.28 million and \$0.11 million, respectively, worth of common and Series A Preferred Stock have been repurchased under our share repurchase program.